Skip to main content

 • Spanish Presidency of the Council of the European Union.

 In 2022, the work started in 2021 has continued to prepare for the next presidency of the Council of the European Union in the second half of 2023.
-To centralize collaboration between the different organizations, a working group was created, made up of representatives of the Tax Agency, the General Directorate of Taxes, the Secretary of State for Finance and the Permanent Representation in Brussels, which has continued working during 2022.
+To centralise collaboration between the various bodies, a working group was created, made up of representatives from the Tax Agency, the General Directorate of Taxes, the State Secretariat for Finance and the Permanent Representation in Brussels, which has continued to work throughout 2022.

-In 2022, work teams for tax files have begun to be formed, which will be led by the General Directorate of Taxes, but have a mixed composition DGT-Tax Agency.
-To facilitate the coordination work, a common workspace has been created that is maintained and updated by the Tax Agency.
+In 2022, the working teams for tax files have begun to be formed, which will be led by the General Directorate of Taxes, but have a mixed DGT-Tax Agency composition.
+To facilitate coordination work, a common workspace has been created that is maintained and updated by the Tax Agency.

 • The European Union (Fiscalis, Customs)

 The most important projects that have been developed as part of the Fiscalis Program have been carried out at the express direction of TADEUS, made up of the 27 Directors of the Tax Administrations of the EU member countries.
-At the plenary session held in 2022, the TADEUS multi-year work program (MAP) was updated and redesigned, establishing the use of artificial intelligence for tax purposes, digital security and the use of DAC data as priority projects for 2022-2023. , especially the DAC 7 and DAC 8.
+At the plenary session held in 2022, the TADEUS multiannual work programme (MAP) was updated and redesigned, establishing as priority projects for 2022-2023 the use of artificial intelligence for tax purposes, digital security and the use of DAC data, especially DAC 7 and DAC 8.

-As a result of the promotion of TADEUS, the Commission hosted on the DGTAXUD website the result of one of the first projects promoted by TADEUS: the (voluntary) guide for all Tax Administrations that wish to increase trust between all parties involved in the procedures and related activities: https://trustandcompliance.com/
+As a result of the TADEUS initiative, the Commission hosted on the DGTAXUD website the result of one of the first projects promoted by TADEUS: the (voluntary) guide for all Tax Administrations wishing to increase trust between all parties involved in related procedures and activities: https://trustandcompliance.com/

 With regard to Customs and Excise Taxes, Spain has participated in 43 meetings of Working Groups (mainly, Customs Union Group and Law Enforcement Group - Customs) of the Preparatory Bodies of the Council of the EU, in 34 meetings of Committees for control by Member States of the adoption of implementing acts by the Commission, in 79 meetings of Groups of Experts of the Customs Code and similar to support the Commission, and in 165 meetings of project groups (said program had scheduled to end in November 2021, but was extended until December 31, 2023, due to the fact that many meetings continue to be virtual, with the budget savings that this entails).

 Furthermore, due to its role in supporting the Commission in the definition of the strategy and customs policy, it is worth highlighting the participation of Spain, together with the customs authorities of the rest of the EU member countries, in the meetings of the Customs Policy Group. chaired by the European Commission.
-The group also assists the Commission in establishing the general framework for cooperation between the Commission, member states and other actors interested in the operational aspects of the customs union and in the implementation of legislation, programs and policies in customs matter.
+The group also assists the Commission in establishing the general framework for cooperation between the Commission, the Member States and other stakeholders in the operational aspects of the customs union and in the implementation of customs legislation, programmes and policies.
 The group holds two annual meetings.

 • The OECD (Organization for Economic Cooperation and Development)

 The OECD's work on tax matters is carried out mainly through the Committee on Tax Affairs (CFA).
-In 2022, the work of the CFA has been related to the G20 agenda and, above all, to the challenges of the Digital Economy and its work program in order to develop a consensual solution to address the challenges in terms of taxation as a result of the digitalization of the economy (development of pillars 1 and 2), within the BEPS (Base Erosion and Profit Shifting) program and the work on Tax Certainty in all its Working Groups.
+In 2022, the CFA's work has been linked to the G20 agenda and, above all, to the challenges of the Digital Economy and its work programme in order to develop a consensual solution to address the tax challenges resulting from the digitalisation of the economy (development of pillars 1 and 2), within the BEPS (Base Erosion and Profit Shifting) programme and the work on Tax Certainty in all its Working Groups.

-In January 2022, the Instrument of Ratification of the Multilateral Convention to implement measures related to tax treaties aimed at preventing base erosion and profit shifting (BEPS), which had been signed by Spain on the 7th, entered into force.
-June 2017.
-Said instrument could mean the modification of 88 of the 94 Double Taxation Agreements signed by Spain when all the countries that have committed finally ratify said Multilateral Agreement, thus becoming up to date with the latest international developments in the fight against tax avoidance.
+In January 2022, the Instrument of Ratification of the Multilateral Convention to implement measures related to tax treaties aimed at preventing base erosion and profit shifting (BEPS), which had been signed by Spain on June 7, 2017, entered into force.
+This instrument could mean the modification of 88 of the 94 Double Taxation Agreements signed by Spain when all the countries that have committed themselves finally ratify this Multilateral Agreement, thus becoming up to date with the latest international developments in the fight against tax avoidance.

 In relation to the work of the OECD in the Forum on Tax Administration (FTA), the active participation of the Tax Agency through the Central Delegation of Large Taxpayers in the ICAP-Tax Certainty compliance program for large companies open to all countries that want to participate and in the CoRA (Comparative Risk Assessment) project related to BEPS/CbC and risk indicators in the use of data obtained in the exchange.

-The work of the Digital Transformation group “Tax Administration 3.0” also stands out, to develop the recommendations that were included in the document of the same name published in 2020.
-In 2022, the work and conclusions of the six main groups were published, with the active participation of the Tax Agency in all of them, especially in the project on digital invoice, which Spain chaired, and in the project on digital identity.
+Also noteworthy is the work of the Digital Transformation group “Tax Administration 3.0”, to develop the recommendations included in the document of the same name published in 2020.
+In 2022, the work and conclusions of the six main groups were published, with the active participation of the Tax Agency in all of them, especially in the project on digital invoicing, which Spain chaired, and in the project on digital identity.

 Finally, it should be noted that, as part of the Tax Agency's continuous training plan, several courses on taxation and international standards prepared by the OECD Global Relations Program were offered, with the participation of 684 Agency officials. which gives an idea of the maximum interest that international activity arouses.

 In September 2022, the tenth edition of the FTA Tax Administration series was published.
-On this occasion, several projects launched by the Tax Agency appear as good practices, such as the use of behavioral studies in income campaign messages, the developments in the use of NRC (Complete Reference Number) in the collection of taxes or the analysis and subsequent use of the results of verification procedures.
+On this occasion, several projects launched by the Tax Agency appear as good practices, such as the use of behavioural studies in income campaign messages, the new features of the use of NRC (Complete Reference Number) in tax collection or the analysis and subsequent use of the results of verification procedures.

-The Tax Agency continues to participate in various projects of the JITSIC Network, whose objectives are the exchange of information and cooperation in matters of common interest.
+The Tax Agency continues to participate in various projects of the JITSIC Network, which aims to exchange information and cooperate on matters of common interest.
 It is currently made up of 42 countries.
-In 2022, the Tax Agency participates in the following projects: Certificates of Residence (CoR), Wealthy Population Expert group (WPEG), as well as in the group of experts on information exchange (EOI), and in the Data Leaks group, in which the impact of the so-called Pandora is being analyzed Papers.
+In 2022, the Tax Agency is involved in the following projects: Certificates of Residence (CoR), the Wealthy Population Expert group (WPEG), as well as the Exchange of Information (EOI) expert group, and the Data Leaks group, which is analysing the impact of the so-called Pandora Papers.

 The Tax Agency also participates in the TIWB (Tax Inspectors Without Borders) program, which is a joint initiative of the OECD and UNPD officially launched in July 2015 after an 18-month pilot phase.
-It aims to facilitate the implementation of specific tax audit assistance programs in developing countries around the world.
+Its objective is to facilitate the implementation of specific tax audit assistance programmes in developing countries around the world.
 Under this project, tax audit experts will work directly with officials from local tax administrations in developing countries.
-In 2021, the official launch and implementation of a cooperation project with El Salvador took place in which ONFI experts participate.
+In 2021, a cooperation project with El Salvador was officially launched and implemented, involving ONFI experts.
 The project ended in May 2022 and was developed entirely virtually.

 Finally, it should be noted that, as part of the Tax Agency's continuous training plan, several courses on taxation and international standards prepared by the OECD Global Relations Program were offered, with the participation of almost 700 Agency officials. , which gives an idea of the maximum interest that international activity arouses.

-In 2022, in-person activity began to be reactivated, combined with digital activities and in hybrid format.
+In 2022, face-to-face activities began to resume, combined with digital activities and in a hybrid format.
 In total, 18 events were held, some jointly with other organizations, 8 of them entirely online, 2 exclusively in person, and the remaining 8 in hybrid format.
 As a result, 77 officials have participated in IOTA activities.

-In addition, the Tax Agency has collaborated in the preparation of a procedural manual for IOTA technical assistance.
+In addition, the Tax Agency has collaborated in the development of a procedure manual for IOTA technical assistance.

 • CIAT (Inter-American Center of Tax Administrations)

-Among CIAT's international cooperation activities, it is worth highlighting the participation of experts from the Tax Agency in virtual seminars of the Electronic Invoicing Network, the International Taxation Network, in training courses on Transfer Pricing, as well as the contribution with information for the Public Information Availability (DIP) tool.
+CIAT's international cooperation activities include the participation of experts from the Tax Agency in virtual seminars of the Electronic Invoicing Network, the International Taxation Network, in training courses on Transfer Pricing, as well as the contribution of information for the Public Information Availability (PIA) tool.

 During 2022, the Tax Agency has provided specific technical assistance, with the mediation of CIAT, to Latin American countries, such as Argentina, Ecuador and Panama.